ethersphere/bee-docs/docs/installation/install.md

 See the [quick start guide](/docs/installation/quick-start) if you're not sure which type of node to run.

-To run Bee as a full node both `full-node` and `swap-enable` must be set to `true`, and a valid and stable Gnosis Chain RPC endpoint URL must be specified with `blockchain-rpc-endpoint`.
+To run Bee as a full node both `full-node` and `swap-enable` must be set to `true`, and a valid and stable Gnosis Chain RPC endpoint must be specified with `blockchain-rpc-endpoint`.

 ```yaml
 ## bee.yaml
 full-node: true
 ```

-To run Bee as a light node `full-node` must be set to `false` and `swap-enable` must both be set to `true`, and a valid and stable Gnosis Chain RPC endpoint URL must be specified with `blockchain-rpc-endpoint`.
+To run Bee as a light node `full-node` must be set to `false` and `swap-enable` must both be set to `true`, and a valid and stable Gnosis Chain RPC endpoint must be specified with `blockchain-rpc-endpoint`.

 ```yaml
 ## bee.yaml
 full-node: false
 ```

 To run Bee as an ultra-light node `full-node` and `swap-enable` must both be set to `false`.
+No Gnosis Chain endpoint is required, and `blockchain-rpc-endpoint` can be left to its default value of an empty string.

 ```yaml
 ## bee.yaml